 Figure 3: Mean Plots of Efficiency of Professionals

-Figure 3 reflects the mean plots of efficiency of professionals in which the government hospital of Kuwaiti that has been found to have the highest mean plot is H5, followed by H4.
+Figure 3 reflects the mean plots of efficiency of professionals in which the government hospital of Kuwaiti found the highest mean plot is H5, followed by H4.
 On the contrary, the hospital with the lowest efficiency of professionals is H1.

-The following section is based on the evaluation of the efficiency of the professional, which is categorized by the ranking scale from 1 to 10, where 1 reflects bad efficiency and 10 reflects perfectly.
+The following section is based on the evaluation of the efficiency of the professional, which is categorized by a ranking scale from 1 to 10, where 1 reflects bad efficiency, and 10 reflects perfect efficiency.

 Descriptive Statistics